Installation

 If you want to check the full installation (USB mode):

-$ systemctl status keysas keysas-in keysas-transit keysas-out keysas-udev keysas-backend
+$ systemctl status keysas keysas-in keysas-transit keysas-out keysas-io keysas-backend